Home » All the best vegan recipes from Sweeter than Oats » Easy Vegan Pumpkin or Squash Soup

 Ingredients

 • Round pumpkin or squash, or 6 mini pumpkins.
 It is hard to be specific with sizes as they vary so much.
-The one I used, from Natoora, was approx 8″ dia. and 6″ tall.
+The ones used in the photos were approx 6″ dia.

 • Onion, small white onion or shallot, finely sliced.